-It is important that pupils have a good knowledge of their times tables and an appropriate amount of time is spent developing arithmetic skills, both mentally and with the use of a calculator.
 The year group is divided into four groups, ranging in size from approximately 10 -16 pupils.
-Setting is established within the first half term, but is regularly reviewed as we closely monitor the progress of every pupil.
+Setting is established within the first half term but is regularly reviewed

-All pupils should be equipped with a pen, pencil, 30cm ruler, rubber, protractor, a pair of compasses and a Casio FX83 scientific calculator.
+All pupils should be equipped with a pen, pencil, 30cm ruler, rubber, protractor, a pair of compasses and a scientific calculator (Casio FX83, FX-83GT, FX-85GT, or FX-991).

-Pupils use the Maths Pad and MyMaths websites to enhance and consolidate their learning.
-They use these platforms to complete homework, alongside traditional written homework tasks, in preparation for written exams.
+Pupils use the MathsPad to enhance and consolidate their learning.
+This platform can be used to complete homework weekly.